Reviews You Can Rely On

 Expensive

 Beginners may find this kit to be complex and intimidating.
-There are tons of small parts that require a great deal of skill to assemble.
+Tons of small parts require a great deal of skill to assemble.
 The documentation isn't the clearest, so troubleshooting can be challenging compared to other models.
 It also requires considerable space and time to assemble projects with this kit, so it's probably not one that you want to take out for only an hour or two on a rainy afternoon.
-However, it's an absolutely fantastic option for kids who already have a more advanced level of understanding of electromechanical systems or if you are willing to invest hours in assisting and guiding them.
+However, it's an absolutely fantastic option for kids with a more advanced level of understanding of electromechanical systems or if you are willing to invest hours in assisting and guiding them.
 True beginners are better off starting with a simpler kit.
 This kit can familiarize you with some of the same components used in college-level robotics classes as you progress from working with kits to simply building your own robots, and can give you a good starting point for years to come.

 kids robot - the ultimate 2.0 is incredibly versatile but can be a bit too...